nexiality/documentation/systemvars/index.md

     reason you see the need to use a different <code>IEDriverServer.exe</code>, then use this system variable to force the use of a out-of-distribution IEDriverServer.<br/>
     <br/>
-    For more detail, see <a class="external-link" target="_nexial_external" href="https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver">
+    For more detail, see <a href="https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver" class="external-link" target="_nexial_external">
     https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver</a><br/>
     <br/>
     This system variable is marked as <code>read-only</code> because it is only read once during startup.
 Further